 To improve the quality of care in children’s homes, we will:

-To support children and young people who have left care, we will:
+To support children and young people who have left care, we will give young people in foster care the possibility of staying with their foster carers until the age of 21.

 On 14 March 2012 we published ‘An action plan for adoption: tackling delay’, setting out the changes we will introduce to the adoption and care systems.
 It included proposals to cut the time it takes to become an approved adopter to 6 months and set up a national gateway for adoption that provides a first point of contact for anyone interested in adopting.